-(a) General.
+- (a) General.
 [CUE] is a very specific and rare kind of error.
 It is the kind of error, of fact or of law, that when called to the attention of later reviewers compels the conclusion, to which reasonable minds could not differ, that the result would have been manifestly different but for the error.
-Generally, either the correct facts, as they were known at the time, were not before the Board, or the statutory and regulatory provisions extant at the time were incorrectly applied.

-(c) Errors that constitute [CUE].
+Generally, either the correct facts, as they were known at the time, were not before the Board, or the statutory and regulatory provisions extant at the time were incorrectly applied. - (b) Record to be reviewed-(1) General.
+Review for [CUE] in a prior Board decision must be based on the record and the law that existed when that decision was made. - (2) Special rule for Board decisions issued on or after July 21, 1992.
+For a Board decision issued on or after July 21, 1992, the record that existed when that decision was made includes relevant documents possessed by [VA] not later than 90 days before such record was transferred to the Board for review in reaching that decision, provided that the documents could reasonably be expected to be part of the record. - (c) Errors that constitute [CUE].
 To warrant revision of a Board decision on the grounds of [CUE], there must have been an error in the Board's adjudication of the appeal which, had it not been made, would have manifestly changed the outcome when it was made.
 If it is not absolutely clear that a different result would have ensued, the error complained of cannot be clear and unmistakable.

+(e) Change in Interpretation.
+[CUE] does not include the otherwise correct application of a statute or regulation where, subsequent to the Board decision challenged, there has been a change in the interpretation of the statute or regulation.